 Blogging.
-Most business owners know how important it is to make a blog part of their strategic marketing plan, but even so, there are a lot of businesses that don’t make blogging part of their marketing plan.
-For many, it comes down to they simply don’t have the resources or wherewithal to consistently create content for a blog.
+Most business owners know how important it is to make a blog part of their strategic content marketing plan, but even so, there are a lot of businesses that don’t.
+For many, it comes down to the fact that they simply don’t have the resources or wherewithal to consistently create content for a blog.
 That said, I’m hoping to convince you how important it is and how much it can help you and your business succeed.
+Here are 7 reasons why you need to have a blog if you’re in business.

 7 Reasons to Blog